-views character vector with the view names, or numeric vector with view indexes.

-groups character vector with the group names, or numeric vector with group indexes.

-factors character vector with the factor names, or numeric vector with the factor indexes.
+object a MOFA object. views character vector with the view names, or numeric vector with view indexes.
+Default is 'all' groups character vector with the group names, or numeric vector with group indexes.
+Default is 'all' factors character vector with the factor names, or numeric vector with the factor indexes.
+Default is 'all'